Rajan316/healthcare-analytics/Framingham/README.md

 14. heartRate: Heart rate (beats/minute)
 15. glucose: Blood glucose level (mg/dL)
 16. TenYearCHD : The 10 year risk of coronary heart disease(CHD).

+## Tools you'll need

+- [Python](https://www.python.org/).
+Python 3 is the best option.
+- [IPython and the Jupyter Notebook](http://ipython.org/).
+(FKA IPython and IPython Notebook.)
+- Some scientific computing packages:
+	- numpy
+	- pandas
+	- scikit-learn
+	- matplotlib

+## Installation

+You can install Python 3 and all of these packages in a few clicks with the [Anaconda Python distribution](https://www.continuum.io/downloads).
+Anaconda is popular in Data Science and Machine Learning communities.